SimulationEverywhere/NEP_DAM/README.txt

 	OPTION 1
 	(5.1) Open a new Ubuntu terminal.
 To open Ubuntu terminal press: "CONTROL+ALT+t" (5.2) Place the prompt in the folder "TOPMODEL/scripts2run".
 To do so, type on the terminal the following command and press ENTER: cd Documents/NEP_DAM/TOPMODEL/scripts2run
-	(5.3) To be able to execute the script type on the terminal the following command and press ENTER: chmod +x PaperDAM.sh (5.4) To run the simulations and generate the graphs, type on the terminal the following command and press ENTER: ./PaperDAM.sh RADIOLOGICAL_GROUP_DEVICE TOPMODEL.out 149
+	(5.3) To be able to execute the script, type on the terminal the following command and press ENTER: chmod +x PaperDAM.sh (5.4) To run the simulations and generate the graphs, type on the terminal the following command and press ENTER: ./PaperDAM.sh RADIOLOGICAL_GROUP_DEVICE TOPMODEL.out 149
 	** The simulation will take a couple of days since multiple simulations are generated for different failure probabilities of the device in order to get the 95% confidence interval.
-When the script finishes, you will find the graphs in the folder "TOPMODEL/resultsProcessed" and the simulation inputs&results in the folder "TOPMODEL/results".
+When the script finishes, you will find the graphs in the folder "TOPMODEL/resultsProcessed" and the simulation inputs and results in the folder "TOPMODEL/results".
-	The confidence interval, mean and medium will be the same although the distributions shown in the boxes may vary slighly since the simulations are not deterministic
+	The confidence interval, mean and medium will be the same although the distributions shown in the boxes may vary slightingly since the simulations are not deterministic
 	** If you want to reduce the number of simulations, open the file "PaperDAM.sh" and reduce the number in line 96 and 160.
 	*** If you want to simulate other scenarios (a failure in a different device) you can change RADIOLOGICAL_GROUP_DEVICE by one of the following devices:
-	{MOBILEPHONE, LANDLINEPHONE, PRIVATELINEPHONE, SATELLITE_PHONE, RADIOLOGICAL_GROUP_DEVICE, BEEPER, RADIO_REMAN, RADIO_REMER, EMAIL , FAX, TRANKI_GC, TRANKI_E}
+	{MOBILEPHONE, LANDLINEPHONE, PRIVATELINEPHONE, SATELLITE_PHONE, RADIOLOGICAL_GROUP_DEVICE, BEEPER, RADIO_REMAN, RADIO_REMER, EMAIL, FAX, TRANKI_GC, TRANKI_E}
 	**** If you want to simulate other subset of nodes (NEPHead) make sure you have followed step 4 using NEPHead.txt and in step 5.4 change 149 by 18
 	OPTION 2
 	(5.1) Open a new Ubuntu terminal.
 To open Ubuntu terminal press: "CONTROL+ALT+t" (5.2) Place the prompt in the folder "TOPMODEL/scripts2run".
 To do so, type on the terminal the following command and press ENTER: cd Documents/NEP_DAM/TOPMODEL/scripts2run
 	(5.3) To be able to execute the script, type on the terminal the following command and press ENTER: chmod +x PaperDAMRunSimulation.sh
 	(5.4) To run the simulations and generate the graphs, type on the terminal the following command and press ENTER: ./PaperDAMRunSimulation.sh RADIOLOGICAL_GROUP_DEVICE TOPMODEL.out 149
-	** The simulation will take a couple of days since multiple simulations are generated for different failure probabilities of the device in order to ge the 95% confidence interval.
-When the script finishes, you will find the simulation inputs&results in the folder "TOPMODEL/results"
+	** The simulation will take a couple of days since multiple simulations are generated for different failure probabilities of the device in order to get the 95% confidence interval.
+When the script finishes, you will find the simulation inputs and results in the folder "TOPMODEL/results"
 	** If you want to reduce the number of simulations, open the file "PaperDAMRunSimulation.sh" and reduce the number in line 96 and 160
 	*** If you want to simulate other scenarios (a failure in a different device) you can change in step 5.4 RADIOLOGICAL_GROUP_DEVICE by one of the following devices:
-	{MOBILEPHONE, LANDLINEPHONE, PRIVATELINEPHONE, SATELLITE_PHONE, RADIOLOGICAL_GROUP_DEVICE, BEEPER, RADIO_REMAN, RADIO_REMER, EMAIL , FAX, TRANKI_GC, TRANKI_E}
+	{MOBILEPHONE, LANDLINEPHONE, PRIVATELINEPHONE, SATELLITE_PHONE, RADIOLOGICAL_GROUP_DEVICE, BEEPER, RADIO_REMAN, RADIO_REMER, EMAIL, FAX, TRANKI_GC, TRANKI_E}
 	**** If you want to simulate other subset of nodes (NEPHead) make sure you have followed step 4 using NEPHead.txt and in step 5.4 change 149 by 18
 	(5.5) To be able to execute the script, type on the terminal the following command and press ENTER: chmod +x PaperDAMProcessResults.sh
 	(5.6) To run the simulations and generate the graphs, type on the terminal the following command and press ENTER: ./PaperDAMProcessResults.sh RADIOLOGICAL_GROUP_DEVICE TOPMODEL.out 149
-	** When the script finishes, you will find the graphs in the folder "TOPMODEL/resultsProcessed" The confidence interval, mean and medium will be the same although the distributions shown in the boxes may vary slighly since the simulations are not deterministic
+	** When the script finishes, you will find the graphs in the folder "TOPMODEL/resultsProcessed" The confidence interval, mean and medium will be the same although the distributions shown in the boxes may vary slightly since the simulations are not deterministic
-	*** Make sure you are using the same device (e.g. RADIOLOGICAL_GROUP_DEVICE) and the same number (e.g 149) as in step 5.4
+	*** Make sure you are using the same device (e.g. RADIOLOGICAL_GROUP_DEVICE) and the same number (e.g. 149) as in step 5.4

 ----------------------------------------------------
 ADITIONAL INFORMATION: RUN UNIT TESTS FOR THE ATOMIC MODELS

 Unit tests for PersonBehavior atomic model

-Test1
+Test 1
 (1) Open a new Ubuntu terminal.
 To open Ubuntu terminal press: "CONTROL+ALT+t" (2) Place the prompt in the folder "tests/decisionMaker/unit_test_decision_maker_v2".
 To do so, type on the terminal the following command and press ENTER: cd Documents/NEP_DAM/tests/decisionMaker/unit_test_decision_maker_v2
 (3) Type on the terminal the following command and press ENTER: make clean; make all